 It's not recommended for two reasons: 1) Scanned images are not Section 508 compliant - screen readers are not able to read text from a scanned page.
 2) Depending on the material, you may be violating a copyright.
 It's probably better to provide complete information about the source material which then allows someone to track down the source and obtain the materials directly from the book.
 For more information on copyright and plagiarism, use these links and tools:

 There are different formats for citing sources depending on the field of study.
 The standard for this repository is MLA.
-This link for the Citation Machine, www.citationmachine.net, will help you automatically format your source citations just by filling in the blanks.
+Citation Machine will help you automatically format your source citations just by filling in the blanks.
 After you select the link, there are just four simple steps:

 Remember: graphics, photos and other images are protected by copyright and must also be properly credited.